The Difference Between A Brochure Website & A Lead Generation Website

 • Locations (physical addresses and maps)

-• How it Works (for businesses with processes or systems)
+• How It Works (for businesses with processes or systems)

 • Pricing (if pricing isn’t straightforward)